PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 The ``von_anchor/wallet`` subpackage holds several classes for wallet records and pairwise relation abstractions.

-.. _non-secret:
+.. _storage-record:

-NonSecret
+StorageRecord
 +++++++++++++++++++++++++++++++++++

-The ``von_anchor/wallet/nonsecret.py`` source file houses the ``NonSecret`` class to represent general non-secret records for use with wallets.
+The ``von_anchor/wallet/record.py`` source file houses the ``StorageRecord`` class to represent general non-secret storage records for use with wallets.

 Its initializer takes a type, identifier, value, and a tags dict.
 Non-secret tags, where present, must be a flat dict mapping strings to strings.
 Keys in the tags dict starting with a tilde (``~``) correspond to values to store in the clear in the wallet; otherwise, the indy-sdk implementation stores such values encrypted.
 Where tags are encrypted, indy-sdk supports only a limited subset of WQL search (equality and inequality) as per https://github.com/hyperledger/indy-sdk/tree/master/docs/design/011-wallet-query-language.

-The static ``ok_tags()`` method validates the fitness of tags for use with non-secret records.
-The class operation calls this method where possible, but note that a perverse operator can hot-swap invalid tags onto a ``NonSecret`` object.
+The static ``ok_tags()`` method validates the fitness of tags for use with non-secret storage records.
+The class operation calls this method where possible, but note that a perverse operator can hot-swap invalid tags onto a ``StorageRecord`` object.

 The ``type`` and ``id`` properties are read-only once set.
 The ``value`` and ``tags`` properties are read-write.
 The ``clear_tags`` and ``encr_tags`` conveniences act as read-only properties to return clear and encrypted tags respectively, as demarcated with a leading tilde (or not).